Hussainajhar8/DevOps_training/Post-Academy-Projects/Project-1-Implement-a-CI-CD-Pipeline/README.md

      # Verify the Configuration from the Jenkins machine
      KUBECONFIG=/var/lib/jenkins/.kube/config kubectl get nodes
      ```
-   - Ensure DNS Resolution, Update `/etc/hosts` file on Jenkins machine
+   - Ensure DNS Resolution, Update hosts file on Jenkins machine `sudo vim /etc/hosts` and add the following line `<private-ip-of-kubernetes machine`> master-node
+`
    - Go to Jenkins Dashboard > Manage Jenkins > Manage Nodes and Clouds > Configure Clouds.
 Ensure the Kubernetes cloud configuration has the correct credentials and URL.